lubhanigola/Bike_Sales_Analysis/README.md

 I resolved issues like incorrect data types, missing values, inconsistent formats, and redundant fields using Power Query transformations.

 **Key steps:**
-- Converted fields into correct data types (Date, Number, Text).
+- Converted fields into correct data types (Date, Number, Text)
-- Replaced nulls and blanks with appropriate values.
+- Replaced nulls and blanks with appropriate values
-- Used conditional columns to fix inconsistent attributes.
+- Used conditional columns to fix inconsistent attributes
-- Appended multi-year sales tables into a unified dataset.
+- Appended multi-year sales tables into a unified dataset
-- Standardized column naming for modeling consistency.
+- Standardized column naming for modeling consistency
-- Validated data using Column Profiling tools.
+- Validated data using Column Profiling tools

 This ensured a **clean, optimized dataset** ready for modeling.

 ---

 ## 💡 Power BI Challenges
-- Designing a proper **Star Schema** data model.
+- Designing a proper **Star Schema** data model
-- Creating a **dynamic Date Table** for time intelligence.
+- Creating a **dynamic Date Table** for time intelligence
-- Implementing **sync slicers** across all dashboards.
+- Implementing **sync slicers** across all dashboards
-- Using **drill-through** and **bookmarks** for a smooth navigation experience.
+- Using **drill-through** and **bookmarks** for smooth navigation
-- Designing **four dashboards** that are visually consistent and performance-optimized.
+- Designing **four dashboards** that are visually consistent and performance-optimized

 ---